Venous Stasis Ulcers

 A very important part of treating a venous stasis ulcer is addressing what caused it in the first place.
 When veins are not functioning properly, this may be addressed with compression applied to affected leg(s).
 Applying compression can help the vein to return blood, relieving the tension on the skin in that area.
 This is important in not only treating venous leg ulcers, but also in preventing them from coming back.

-There are several forms of compression and you will find that AMERX Health Care designed the EXTREMIT-EASE Compression Garment with your ease and comfort in mind.
+AMERX Health Care designed the EXTREMIT-EASE Compression Garment with your ease and comfort in mind.
 The garment’s unique design uses a zipper and bungee cords with wide tabs to make it easy for you to properly apply and adjust without additional help from a medical professional.
 Made with breathable fabric that does not slip or bunch, EXTREMIT-EASE can be worn comfortably for hours, so you can get the most from your compression therapy.

 *If you are experiencing any symptoms suggestive of a medical emergency, contact a physician or seek urgent care immediately.